 But you need results.

 It’s not enough to sit down for a vision board day at the beginning of the year.
 That’s a great way to start, but how do you measure what is working and what is not working for the year?
 And how do you understand where you spend your most valuable resource—your time?

 You need to focus on EXECUTION.
-There is a the big difference between an idea and actually making money from the idea.
+There is a big difference between an idea and actually making money from it.
 Taking action and following through is often the missing link.

 I encourage you to start out by writing it all down.
 Take a day to brainstorm your goals for the year.
 Can’t think that far ahead?
 Start with three months or six months.

 Get someone to poke holes in your plan.
-Get the advice of a mentor/business coach.
+Get the advice of a mentor or business coach.
 Find out the best way to get your goals accomplished.
-You want someone who has tried similar strategies and can tell you the best way to fast track the goal.
+You want someone who has tried similar strategies and can tell you the best way to fast-track the goal.

 Yes, some days will be easier than others.

-But staying focused on your goals will produce the results.
+But staying focused on your goals will produce results.
 It takes discipline.

 Yeah.
 The “D” word.

-But it’s a powerful, powerful FREE tool that will net you some serious rewards.
+But it’s a powerful, FREE tool that will net you some serious rewards.

-So I’m toasting to your successes this year!
-Share any success stories that arise from testing out these ideas in the comments!!
+So, I’m toasting to your success this year!
+Share any success stories that arise from testing out these ideas in the comments!